A Guide to Venture Capital Due Diligence

 The standard venture capital investment lifecycle tends to follow the pattern of:

-Sourcing is the point at which a startup looking to raise venture capital funding and a venture capital investor or firm begin to discuss a potential investment.
+Deal sourcing is when a startup is looking to raise VC funding, and a venture capital investor or firm begins to discuss a potential investment opportunity.

-Sourcing can be inbound (the startup or entrepreneur that is fundraising reaches out to VC) or outbound (VC reaches out to startup) and can be through an introduction (warm outreach) or out of the blue (cold outreach).
+Sourcing can be inbound (the startup founders or entrepreneurs that are fundraising reach out to VC) or outbound (VC reaches out to startup) and can be through an introduction (warm outreach) or out of the blue (cold outreach).

-Once the connection has been made, due diligence typically begins right away.
-In many cases, the process starts informal, and the startup may not even realize the extent to which they’re being evaluated.
+Once the connection has been made, the first stage of due diligence begins immediately.
+In many cases, the process starts informally, and the startup may not even realize the extent to which they’re being evaluated.

-On average, you can expect a due diligence process to take between a week and a few months.
+You can expect the due diligence process to take between a week and a few months.
 Shorter time frames tend to be for early-stage companies and/or investments with some time pressure (i.e., the round is closing, and the investor has to decide whether they want in or not).
-Longer time frames are generally required for later-stage investments, though they can also happen in earlier stages if there’s no time pressure and the investor does not have a high degree of conviction.
+More extended time frames are generally required for later-stage investments, though they can also happen in earlier stages if there’s no time pressure and the investor does not have a high degree of conviction.

 Due Diligence Areas of Investigation

-There are as many ways to conduct a due diligence process as there are different investors and companies looking for investment.
+There are many ways to conduct a thorough due diligence process.
 Every investor approaches their due diligence process differently, and every potential investment calls for a different approach.
-That being said, most investigation tends to fall across the below categories:
+That being said, most investigation tends to identify key risks and red flags and fall across the categories below:

 Founding and Management Team